oneillka/G-API-FAQs/README.md

 A: You'll find helpful information in the [G-API Kernel API Doc](https://docs.opencv.org/4.5.2/d0/d25/gapi_kernel_api.html).
 The **Extra information** section contains additional insights.
 </details>

-2. Neural networks with more than one input?
+2. How can I configure layers for neural networks with more than one input?
 <details>
 Q: What happens if my neural network has more than one input?
 How do I configure the input layers so that I tell it which layer gets which input?
 <br><br>